 A Call for Courage and Relevance

-At this particular time, deluged as we are with Mandela propaganda and mythology, a Biblical response is essential.
+At this particular time, deluged as we are with Marxist propaganda and Mandela mythology, a Biblical response is essential.
 To be silent on such a prominent movement would be dereliction of duty to the Lord.

 The Mandela Cult

-Recently, we have been inundated, indeed, deluged with the most extreme marketing of the personality cult of Nelson Mandela.
-Particularly in the lead up to 18 July, which the UN declared International Nelson Mandela Day, many believers requested a response from our Mission.
+In recent years, we have been inundated, indeed, deluged with the most extreme marketing of the personality cult of Nelson Mandela.
+Particularly in the lead up to 18 July, which the UN has declared International Nelson Mandela Day, many believers requested a response from our Mission.